 The University diligently strives to operate with a balanced budget each year using the annual operating budget as the primary financial control over operations of the University.
 This budget details revenues by source and expenses by function for each laboratory or administrative division.
+The University includes in the operating budget investment income using a spending policy as discussed below.
+The operating budget does not include investment gains or losses above the spending policy or net appreciation (depreciation) on derivative instruments and postretirement related changes other than net periodic retirement benefit costs.
 The budget preparation process begins in February preceding the start of each fiscal year, with an assessment of the goals and resources of the University.
 Proposed budgets developed by the laboratories and departments as a result of these assessments are submitted to and reviewed by central management and amended, where necessary.
 The final proposed budget is submitted to the Board of Trustees for its review and approval in June.
 During the fiscal year, monthly operating statements are prepared comparing budgeted and actual revenues and expenses.
 These statements are reviewed by central management and the Finance and Operations Committee of the Board of Trustees of the University.